Obsidian's espionage RPG Alpha Protocol returns to store shelves after four years in license hell

 Maybe still my favourite Obsidian game?

 It's deeply frustrating and disappointing when games get pulled from store shelves due to licenses expiring, and too few ever return.
-So it's great news that almost four years after Sega stopped selling Obisidian's fascinating spy thriller RPG Alpha Protocol on Steam due to music rights expiring, it has returned to sale on GOG.
+So it's great news that almost four years after Sega stopped selling Obsidian's fascinating spy thriller RPG Alpha Protocol on Steam due to music rights expiring, it has returned to sale on GOG.
 I'm always surprised that Alpha Protocol hasn't reached serious cult classic status because, as much as parts are distinctly wonky, the globetrotting sneak-o-shooter fizzes with ideas for intense dialogue, branching plot, and reputation systems with consequences.
 You do feel like a spy going up against the world, backed up only by shifty allies and a ridiculous pair of giant sunglasses.

 Alpha Protocol is the story of Michael Thorton, a secret agent who you are honour-bound to give a big beard and silly sunglasses as soon as it lets you into character customisation.
 As is a common job hazard, he ends up kicked out and hunted by shadowy forces, scrabbling for allies as he fights impending disaster.
 It's a jolly old genre romp, made quite surprising by how your story develops through the game.